happybono/SonataSmooth/README.md

 ### 2. Parallel Kernel Filtering
 #### How it works
-All array indices [0..n-1] are processed in parallel using PLINQ.
+All array indices [0 ... n - 1] are processed in parallel using PLINQ.
 For each position i, the code checks which radio button is selected (rectangular average, weighted median, or binomial average) and computes a filtered value.

 #### Principle
 Leverage all CPU cores to avoid blocking the UI.
 PLINQ’s .AsOrdered() preserves the original order, and .WithDegreeOfParallelism matches the number of logical processors.